-- Add the eggs, cream, flour and salt.
-Mix to fully combine but don’t over mix.
+- Add the eggs, cream, spices, flour and salt.
+Mix to fully combine but don't over mix.

 - Remove 1 cup of batter and set aside.

-- Add pumpkin puree’ and spices to remaining batter and mix to incorporate.
+- Add pumpkin puree' and spices to remaining batter and beat to blend together.

 - The cheesecake will bake in a 350°F oven one hour or until outer edges are set and center is slightly jiggly.